Executing Tools

 Using Agentic Frameworks

-Here, the tool execution is handled by the agentic framework.
-Composio makes sure the tools are formatted into the correct objects for the agentic framework to execute.
+Agentic frameworks automatically handle the tool execution loop.
+Composio provides support for frameworks like this by making sure the tools are formatted into the correct objects for the agentic framework to execute.

 1import asyncio